Underactuated Robotics

 My goals for this chapter are to build intuition for the beautiful and rich behavior of nonlinear dynamical system that are subjected to random (noise/disturbance) inputs.
 So far we have focused primarily on systems described by \[ \dot{\bx}(t) = f(\bx(t),\bu(t)) \quad \text{or} \quad \bx[n+1] = f(\bx[n],\bu[n]). \] In this chapter, I would like to broaden the scope to think about \[ \dot{\bx}(t) = f(\bx(t),\bu(t),\bw(t)) \quad \text{or} \quad \bx[n+1] = f(\bx[n],\bu[n],\bw[n]), \] where this additional input $\bw$ is the (vector) output of some random process.
 In other words, we can begin thinking about stochastic systems by simply understanding the dynamics of our existing ODEs subjected to an additional random input.

-I will also stick primarily to discrete time dynamics for this chapter, simply because it is easier to think about the output of a discrete-time random process, $\bw[n]$, than a $\bw(t)$.
+I will also stick primarily to discrete-time dynamics for this chapter, simply because it is easier to think about the output of a discrete-time random process, $\bw[n]$, than a $\bw(t)$.
 But you should know that all of the ideas work in continuous time, too.
 Also, most of our examples will take the form of additive noise: \[ \bx[n+1] = f(\bx[n],\bu[n]) + \bw[n], \] which is a particular useful and common specialization of our general form.
 And this form doesn't give up much -- the disturbance on step $k$ can pass through the nonlinear function $f$ on step $k+1$ giving rich results -- but is often much easier to work with.

 When implementing stochastic systems in Drake, we aim to be rigorous about randomness, to facilitate advanced algorithms that are written against stochastic systems and to enable, e.g. random simulation roll outs but still enable deterministic replay (simulation is deterministic given the random seed).